 3. Int Data Type

 Int short for Integer variable is used to store numeric values.
 The range of this data type is platform-dependent, in general, a max value of 2 billion is typical.
 Being numeric in nature, allows them to be subjected to mathematical operations.

 4. Float Data Type

 Unlike integers, floats can have decimal values such as 12.3 or 2435.45895.
-A float has more precision as compared to integer and thus require more storage space, max size being platform- dependent.
+Afloat has more precision as compared to integer and thus requires more storage space, max size being platform-dependent.
 Although typically it is 1.8e308

 5. String Data Type